tommytracey/udacity/ai-nano/projects/2-isolation/README.md

 In the beginning of the match, the function is more aggresive at reducing the number of opponent moves.
 But, as the game goes on, it becomes less concerned with minimizing opponent moves, and becomes increasingly aggressive at maximizing the active player's moves.
 To me this made intuitive sense, since you want to limit your opponent's options as much as possible in the beggining of the match, but at some point you have to focus on creating the longest string of moves possible for yourself.

 You can see in the code snippet below that this is accomplished using a weight that is inversely proportional to the number of the moves in the match.
-This approach consistently outperformed AB_Improved, winning 73.3% of its matches (compared to 69.7% by AB_Improved).

 ```python